milesj/decoda/readme.md

 * Setting to use shorthand text for links and emails
 * Provides Filters to parse markup and custom code
 * Provides Hooks to execute callbacks during the parsing cycle
+* Provides Loaders to load resources and files for configuration
-* Provides functionality to render complex markup using a template system
+* Provides Engines to render complex markup using a template system
 * Can censor offensive words
 * Can convert smiley faces into images
 * Basic support for localized messages
 * Supports a wide range of tags
+* Parent child node hierarchy
 * Fixes incorrectly nested tags by removing the broken/unclosed tags
+* Self closing tags
 * Logs errors for validation

 ## Filters ##